Pregnancy & Alcohol Cessation Toolkit

 2.4 Fetal Alcohol Spectrum Disorders

 4.1 The motivational interview and implementation of motivational interview strategies

 For inquiries contact firstname.lastname@example.org or phone Alcohol Healthwatch +64 9 5207037.

 Certificate of Completion

-Health professionals who require a certificate of completion can request this on completion of the modules and their evaluation.
-At the end of each module there are two short evaluation questionnaires that can be completed and returned electronically, by mail or by fax.
-A certificate will be issued following receipt of all eight completed questionnaires (please note that certificates are not issued automatically).
+Health professionals who require a certificate of completion can request this on completion of all four modules and evaluations.
+At the end of each module there is a short self-evaluation questionnaire that can be completed and returned electronically, by mail or by fax.
+A certificate will be issued following receipt of all four completed questionnaires (please note that certificates are not issued automatically).
 A certificate may be eligible for professional development points for those registered in the fields of Midwifery, General Practice or Addictions.